milesizzo/artemis/fighter/README.md

 # artemis
 Artemis configuration for Fighter.

+NOTE!
+Does *not* require any external joy-to-key type programs!

 Controls are:
 * Main joystick controls dive and yaw
 * Main joystick twist controls roll